p1va/pokeshake/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
 In order to build, test and run this project the following dependencies need to be fulfilled:
 * **Docker**
 * **.NET Core SDK 3.1.0**

-This document assumes that `git`, `dotnet` and `docker` are part of your `PATH` so that they are considered valid commands when entered in a shell.
+This document also assumes that `git`, `dotnet` and `docker` are part of your `PATH` so that they are considered valid commands when entered in a shell.

 You can double check that by trying the following commands: